Ethnic Chinese in Mozambique

 Ethnic Chinese in Mozambique once numbered around five thousand individuals, but their population fell significantly during the Mozambican Civil War.
 After the return of peace and the expansion of Sino-Mozambican economic cooperation, their numbers have been bolstered by new expatriates from the People's Republic of China.
+While many ethnic Chinese have come for construction and resource extraction jobs, many have also come to engage in the cultural scene of major cities by establishing restaurants and stores that sell Chinese or Chinese-inspired products/services.
+Although some economic tensions exist between locals and Chinese migrants, perceptions between the two groups are generally positive.

 History

 Origins

 Chinese people began to settle in the land that makes up the modern state of Mozambique as early as the 1870s, when Portuguese influence in East Africa was growing stronger.
-Portuguese colonialists recruited Chinese carpenters and unskilled labourers in Macao, then also part of the Portuguese Empire, as well as the neighbouring Siyi region of Guangdong, for work on railway construction.
+Portuguese colonialists recruited Chinese carpenters and unskilled labourers in Macao, then also part of the Portuguese Empire, as well as the neighboring Siyi region of Guangdong, for work on railway construction.
 Some may not have been voluntary migrants, but criminals sentenced to penal transportation rather than jail.
 In 1893, the Chinese community in Lourenço Marques (modern-day Maputo) numbered 52 people.
 One of the more famous of the early migrants was Ja Assam (谢三), a carpenter and architect who funded the construction of Maputo's first Chinese pagoda.

+Over time, Chinese people became skilled workers that were useful for the Portuguese colonial project in Mozambique.
+Specifically, they were often provided labor that was similar to that which could be provided by Portuguese settlers.
+As few white Portuguese were encouraged to move to Mozambique, and as native Mozambicans did not possess the desired technical skills, Chinese, Indian, and Mulatto migrants provided much of the needed technical labor.
+They were often paid as much as white Portuguese for this labor, an amount that was significantly greater than that which was paid to native Mozambicans.